 These down-home stories all feature resolute women.
 The book is available from Amazon both as a paperback ($10) and as a Kindle e-book ($2.99).

 A page listing all the stories in Miracle of the Concrete Jesus is here.

-My 2001 novel, Patches on the Same Quilt, which is set in the Penhook-Union Hall area, has been revised and is now available as a Kindle ebook.
-You can order the ebook for $2.99 or download a sample here.
+My 2001 novel, Patches on the Same Quilt (set in the Penhook-Union Hall) area, was revised in 2014 (with a new cover) and is now available as a Kindle download ($2.99) or as a paperback ($10).

 The print version is available from Barnes & Noble and Amazon.

 This novel is a series of related stories told by members of six generations of a Franklin County, Virginia, family.
 A boy's wish for a horse changes not only the direction of his own life but also the lives of his children, granddaughter, and great-granddaughter.

 As the boy's grandmother, the quilt-maker Gillie Anne, says, "We might not be cut from the same cloth, but we're all patches on the same quilt."
 Each character's story adds a patch to the pattern of interconnected lives.

 Read more about Patches on the Same Quilt here.